-Currently using 3 remote SDRs (with SDR anywhere open software) located on the island of Smöla in central Norway with 3 beverage antennas 500-700 meter long, directed 290, 315 and 340 degrees, partly owned by the old Norwegian DXLC members.
+Currently using 3 remote SDRs (with SDR anywhere open software) located on the island of Smöla in central Norway with 2 beverage antennas 500-700 meter long, directed 290 and 315 degrees, partly owned by the old Norwegian DXLC members.
+(The 340 degrees antenna has been dismanteled recently).

 Here is a story about this location (in Norwegian):